Could Your Long-Term Care Premiums Be Hiding in Plain Sight?

 Needless to say, deciding whether a 1035 exchange is a good fit for you, and making sure that you're thinking through the key variables, is a complicated exercise.
 That underscores the value of seeking qualified, objective advice before proceeding.
 But for people whose life insurance or annuity products have outlived their usefulness, it's an approach worth considering.

-Because hybrid life/long-term care and annuity/long-term care products are purchased with a lump sum, the process of exchanging a life insurance policy or annuity for such a product is relatively seamless.
-As noted above, the owner and insured party with the initial product (whether annuity or life insurance policy) needs to remain the same as the insured with long-term care.
+Because hybrid life/long-term care and annuity/long-term care products are purchased with a lump sum, the process of exchanging a life insurance policy or annuity for such a product is relatively straightforward.
+As noted above, the owner and insured party with the initial product (whether an annuity or life insurance policy) needs to remain the same as the insured with long-term care.
 In terms of execution, the major hitch for the transaction to qualify as a 1035 exchange is that the insured person can't receive a check for the product he or she is swapping out of; the money must go directly into the new policy.

 At first blush, the hybrid products have a lot to recommend them.
 The most intuitively appealing aspect is that the insured receives a payout under multiple scenarios--in contrast to purchasers of pure long-term care insurance, who only "recoup" their payments if they end up needing long-term care.
 If a purchaser of a life/long-term care hybrid dies without needing long-term care, the full death benefit would be paid out to his or her heirs.
 On the other hand, if the insured has a long-term care need, funding such care would reduce the cash value of the policy accordingly.
 Annuity/long-term care hybrids, while less common, work similarly: If a long-term care need arises, those expenses reduce the amount of any eventual annuity payout.